youngjae99/CS496_MadCamp_week2-COMMA/README.md

 > Message Box

-* Google Maps, Recycler view: With the android's calendar view, we can get them on the tab3.
-To add the schedules on the specific day, we used recycler view to show the schedules we added by clicking the button at the bottom.
+* Recycler view: Show the messages from other peopel

 ### Server